 Clodronate can be given with other cancer treatments.

 Bones are living and constantly renew themselves.
 This helps bones keep their strength and shape.

 Inside the bones, there are two types of bone cell:

 - osteoclasts, which break down and remove old bone

 - osteoblasts, which build new bone.

-Myeloma and some secondary bone cancers make chemicals that cause osteoclasts to work harder.
+Myeloma and some secondary bone cancers make chemicals that cause osteoclasts to destroy more bone.
 This means that more bone is destroyed than rebuilt.
 The affected bone becomes weak and painful and can break more easily.

 Bones contain calcium, which gives them strength.
-A bone affected by secondary cancer or myeloma may lose calcium into the blood.
+A bone affected by secondary cancer or mye-loma may lose calcium from the bones into the blood.
 A raised level of calcium in the blood is called hypercalcaemia.
 This may cause you to have symptoms including:

 - feeling sick (nausea)

 Clodronate reduces the activity of osteoclasts.
 This can help reduce pain and strengthen the bone.